-- A beard comb or brush – To straighten the hair strands making the actual length of beard visible as well as detangling the strands for accurate trimming.
+- A beard comb or brush–To straighten the hair strands making the actual length of beard visible as well as detangling the strands for accurate trimming.

-- Professional clippers – To enable an even length trimming.
+- Professional clippers–To enable an even length trimming.
 Professional clippers come with guiding comb attachment allowing you to set your length of choice.

-- Pair of Scissors – After trimming with clippers, use the scissors for detailing – to remove stray hairs.
+- Pair of Scissors–After trimming with clippers, use the scissors for detailing – to remove stray hairs.

 Professional Beard and Moustache Trimming

-Though men prefer different styles of beard, it is important to understand the technique of trimming the neckline to avoiding ruining the whole beard.
+Though men prefer different styles of beards, it is important to understand the technique of trimming the neckline to avoiding ruining the whole beard.
 Ideally, the neckline lies a little beneath the chin and approximately about 1.5” above Adam’s apple.
 It marks the point where the head joins the neck and goes like half an inch below the jaw all the way to beneath the ear.

 Once you have clearly identified the line, use your trimmer or shaver to close shave all the hair strands below the neckline.